 Dickeya zeae is having wide habitats because of its great adaptability in different environments; for example, from plants to soil, from plant to plant, from host plant to non-host plant, from surface or irrigation water to plants, from water to soil, and vice versa (Charkowski, 2018).
 It is found that this pathogen can even initiate disease from lower inoculum potential, fast spreading rate through the plant’s vascular tissue, have more aggressiveness and requires very high optimum temperatures for disease development leading to greater damage in area of high temperature.
 In recent past maize is also become susceptible host for this pathogen worldwide besides including 16 dicotyledonous families of plants in 11 orders and 10 monocotyledonous families in five orders (Samson et al., 2005).
 Other plant hosts especially ornamentals are likely also to play a great role.
 It causes hypersensitive response in tobacco plant producing catalase and lecithinase but oxidase negative (Prokic et al., 2020).
 Due to wide host range of Dickeya spp., there is lot more chances that Dickeya pathogens is transferred between different plant species (including potato, other crops and wild species), a problem that may intensify with the introduction and spread of new plant species and increased use of irrigation water (that may harbour such pathogens), both as a consequence of climate change.
 Close consideration thus needs to be given to potential infection pathways, as well as the adaptability of these pathogens to other plant hosts, environments and climatic conditions.

-This study will be provide detailed insights on pathogen taxonomy and biology, symptoms development, dissemination, host range and distribution, ecology and survival, diagnosis and disease control strategies.
+This study will be providing detailed insights on pathogen taxonomy and biology, symptoms development, dissemination, host range and distribution, ecology and survival, diagnosis and disease control strategies.
 As if now, no effective biological, chemical management strategies are available with controlling loss due to disease.
 Resistance breeding and some advanced technique such as bacteriophage typing methods are in experiment for getting wider command on minimizing infectivity rate.
 Phage particles are abundant in nature which integrates with bacterial genome in case of temperate phage while it destroys bacterium in lytic phage; still very less is known about its importance in controlling this bacterial disease.
 Studies were undertaken with a view to identify and explore about prophage present in bacterial genome.
-In total 37 intact prophage and 48 putative prophage were found using RAST but till date it has not been used in Dickeya (Toth et al., 2011).
-This pathogen does not causes severe outbreak but considerable yield loss has been found in susceptible cultivars (Ivanovic et al., 2022).
+In total 37 intact prophage and 48 putative prophages were found using RAST but till date it has not been used in Dickeya (Toth et al., 2011).
+This pathogen does not cause severe outbreak but considerable yield loss has been found in susceptible cultivars (Ivanovic et al., 2022).

 2. TAXONOMY AND BIOLOGY